 - YÖS or TR-YÖS is mainly for international students applying to Turkish universities, especially public schools.

-- YÖS focuses on math, geometry, and logic with minimal reading, while SAT tests Reading and Writing plus Math.
+- YÖS focuses on math, geometry, and logic with minimal reading.

-- Many Turkish public universities accept TR-YÖS, some also accept SAT, often private schools.
+- Many Turkish public universities accept TR-YÖS, while some universities also run their own YÖS exams.

-YÖS vs SAT at a glance: purpose, recognition, and who each exam is for
+YÖS at a glance: purpose, recognition, and who the exam is for

 - YÖS or TR-YÖS is mainly for admission to Turkish universities.

 - Many Turkish public universities accept TR-YÖS.
-Some accept SAT too, often private schools.
+Some also run their own YÖS or accept alternative scores.

 - YÖS targets non-Turkish citizens who finished or will finish high school.